 The Company is required to appoint an auditor at every general meeting of the Company at which accounts are presented to shareholders.
-The appointment of RPG Crouch Chapman LLP.
 Accordingly, this resolution proposes the re-appointment of RPG Crouch Chapman LLP as the auditors of the Company.
 It is normal practice for a company's directors to be authorised to agree how much the auditors should be paid and Resolution 2 grants this authority to the directors.

-Resolutions 3 to 10 - Re-election of Directors
+Resolution 3 - Re-election of Directors